Enrolment Procedure: Step by Step

 Step 2.
 Having the online interview

 If you provide us with a full set of the required documents and your marks are good enough for the enrolment, you will be invited for an online interview via .
 To make it effective you should possess a high speed internet, Skype installed, a microphon and a camera.
-After passing it successfully, you will get the Letter of Admission and the Contract for paid educational services from our side.
+After passing it successfully, you will get the Letter of Admission from our side.

 Note: The admission office can decline any application without assigning any reasons.